Skip to main content

 Tutorial: Creating the "All Up" Operation

-operation that lifts all warps.
+This is a walkthrough of the simplest operation: an all up operation that lifts all the warps of the draft provided.
+If no draft is provided, it creates a draft of a user defined size.
 It starts with the minimum elements to make a component.
-Note the customized areas that create the behavior for all up
+Note the customized areas that create the behavior for all up .

 1. Create the Operation File

-To start, we navigate to the operations
+To start, we navigate to the operations folder, and create this file, named file allup.ts, within a folder called allup.

-import { Sequence } from "../../model/sequence";
+import { getInputDraft, getAllDraftsAtInlet, parseDraftNames } from "../../operations";

-import { initDraftFromDrawdown } from "../../model/drafts";
+import { transformationOp } from "../categories";

-const name = "all_up";
+const name = "allup";

 //PARAMS